Beijing is one of the oldest cities in the world. It’s also one of the largest.

 A lot of tour groups stop in at the Ming Tombs on the way to the Great Wall.

-Honestly, there’s not a whole lot to see here.
-And I’m sorry to say, there are no visible tombs.
+Honestly though, there’s not a whole lot to see here.
+There are no visible tombs.

-I’d head straight for the Wall and spend more time there instead.
+I’d head straight for the Wall instead and spend more time there.

-During my time in Beijing and in China at large, I found that things that seemed strange at first came to feel natural and even appropriate over time.
+Living in China, I found that things that seemed strange at first came to feel natural and even appropriate over time.

 Travel demands a flexible mind.
-And if you visit Beijing with a flexible mind, you’ll have a much better and stress-free trip.
+So, if you visit Beijing with a flexible mind, I can guarantee you’ll have a much better trip.

 I hope you liked my Beijing travel tips.
-Now, check out the China travel tips page for even more helpful advice.
+Now, check out my ultimate China travel tips page for even more helpful advice about The Middle Kingdom.

 Main image credit: Supplied by Mike Cairnduff.